kennethlng/tictactoe-multiplayer/README.md

 Field | Type | Description
 | --- | --- | --- |
 `userId` | `string` | Identifies the player who created the matchmaking request.
-`isActive` | `bool` | Determine whether the matchmaking request is currently active.
+`isActive` | `bool` | Determines whether the matchmaking request is currently active.
 This is set by the Cloud Functions backend.
-`createdOn` | `timestamp` | This is set by the Cloud Functions backend.
+`createdOn` | `timestamp` | The timestamp for when the queue was created.
+This is set by the Cloud Functions backend.

 ### `matches`